reactiff/sampling-buffer/readme.md

         - they perform some operation e.g. here they set a value on the data object itself
         <br>

+[^5] - The fill() callback defines how the field's value should be calculated for empty Samples

-[^5] - Cumulative fields do not get reset with each new sample, rather their values are rolled forward.
+[^6] - Cumulative fields do not get reset with each new sample, rather their values are rolled forward

 <br>

 ---

-## Custom Calculation Expressions
+## Expressions and Rolling Calculations

 ```ts
 // Simple Moving Average over 10: